 As the second lockdown rolled out, singletons had to put their romances on hold.
 But what if your heart is desiring to meet your Romeo or Juliet?
 Well, we live in the 21st century and almost everything is possible online!

-Happn, dating app, extended free video calls for its users during the second lockdown in the United Kingdom.
+Happn, a dating app, extended free video calls for its users during the second lockdown in the United Kingdom.
 The online dating mobile app is offering singletons to contact each other for free via video call, which last up to an hour.

 Before users were able to video call their crushes for only five minutes.
 Afterwards, matches had to pay up however long they communicated.

 As the demand for online dating has increased, many companies have to come up with interesting ways to attract singles.
-Blindlee, dating service, sets up strangers on blind dates using three-minute blurred video call.
+Blindlee, a dating service, sets up strangers on blind dates using three-minute blurred video calls.
 At the end of the call, faces are revealed, and the couple can mutually decide if they want to continue their conversation.